10 Questions Every Defendant Should Ask Their Lawyer (Before It's Too Late)

 There are almost always things you can do:

-A good attorney will give you a specific list.
+A good attorney will give you a specific action list.
 A bad attorney will say "just stay out of trouble."
-That's not a strategy — that's a platitude.
+One is a strategy.
+The other is a platitude.

 How to Ask These Questions